samroon2/app_rating_predictions/README.md

 <img src="application/static/img/predicted_form.PNG" width="60%" height="60%">

-The form is then completed by the user and submitted through the form into a database (just a local sqlite db).
+The form is then completed by the user and submitted into a database (local sqlite db).

 <img src="application/static/img/completed_form.PNG" width="60%" height="60%">